AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-preview-topics.md

 **Check Out/Check In**

 - Toggles the Check Out and Check In features.
 When a file is checked out, the current user gets an exclusive write permission on the file.
 A checked out file can be opened in the Web Editor for editing.
-Once you have made the required changes, click the Check In icon to save the file in DAM.
+Once you have made the required change, select the Check In icon to save the file in DAM.

 When you check out a topic, the status of the file is shown as checked out in the card view and in the list view.